tdunn891/trackit-issue-tracker/README.md

 - View list of other users and their details
 - Update their own details, including First Name, Last Name, Zoom Meeting ID
 - Upload a profile image
-- Explore tickets in Dashboard view.
+- Explore tickets in Dashboard view
-- Visualise tickets in KANBAN.
+- Visualise tickets in KANBAN
 - Pay to upgrade account to PRO, which allows unlimited ticket submissions per month, and KANBAN view

 ### Potential Future Features

-- Make tickets in KANBAN View draggable, so that ticket status can be changed via dragging into other column.
+- Make tickets in KANBAN View draggable, so that ticket status can be changed via dragging into other column
-- Add filters and searching to KANBAN View, including a toggle to show only My Tickets.
+- Add filters and searching to KANBAN View, including a toggle to show only My Tickets
 - Limit upvotes to 1 per user per ticket.
 Add tooltip to show which users who have upvoted - if more than 3 users, display eg. 'Joe and 4 others'.
-- Add phone number field to user profile with ability to click to call via 'callto:'.
+- Add phone number field to user profile with ability to click to call via 'callto:'
-- Additional graphs in Dashboard view, including Age vs Priority bubble chart.
+- Additional graphs in Dashboard view, including Age vs Priority bubble chart
-- Allow the Assignee to set an Estimated Resolved Date for each ticket.
+- Allow the Assignee to set an Estimated Resolved Date for each ticket
-- Dark Mode setting toggle in Account page.
+- Dark Mode setting toggle in Account page

 ## Databases